 - Stick to mostly fresh, minimally processed foods!
 These are generally better for overall health and far less likely to contain food additives in the first place.

-- During the first phase (restrictive phase) of a low FODMAP diet, we recommend avoiding foods naturally high in sorbitol and mannitol (refer to the app) and processed foods containing the sugar polyols listed above (except glycerol and erythritol).
+- During the first phase (restrictive phase) of a low FODMAP diet, we recommend avoiding foods naturally high in sorbitol and mannitol (refer to the app) and processed foods containing the sugar polyols listed above (except glycerol).

 - If you notice these sugar polyols are in certain medications you require, speak to your pharmacist for advice – there may be an alternate formulation or brand that you can buy that does not contain these ingredients.
 They may also be present in very small quantities that are unlikely to cause gut side effects – again, ask you pharmacist or doctor for advice if you suspect a medication may be worsening your symptoms.